Over time with paint and elbow grease, there were many changes that took place in the evolution of a breakfast table.

 I’ve received messages from people saying they’re scared but really want to makeover their old furniture.
 If you don’t love it, think about painting it and giving it new life!
 There are things I would never touch with paint like my mid century console table in our family room seen above.
 But, there are so many pieces in my home that I love more now because of a simple paint makeover.

 If you have an outdated piece of furniture that you just don’t love anymore, I hope this gives you inspiration to give it new life.
 Try practicing on something small first and go from there.
+Hope you enjoyed seeing the evolution of our breakfast table.

 Have a great week, friends!